 - Many small experiments over a few large bets

 Note that #6 and #7 above are about planning, which steers us head on into the main topic of this post…

 Agile Sprints and Sprint Planning

 Agile processes commonly operate in “sprints,” which are short, repeatable work cycles that typically range between 2-6 weeks in which agile teams commit to focusing on completing a pre-determined list of high priority projects.
-Prior to beginning a sprint, teams typically go through a sprint planning processes, which involves determining what projects and tasks will be added to sprint, assessing priorities, estimating the amount of time and effort they will take to get done, and sometimes who they should be assigned to.
+Prior to beginning a sprint, teams typically go through a sprint planning process, which involves determining what projects and tasks will be added to a sprint, assessing priorities, estimating the amount of time and effort they will take to get done, and sometimes who they should be assigned to.